 Sandra received her Masters in Music Performance and Literature from Northwestern University, where she was inducted into Pi Kappa Lambda, the National Music Honor Society.
 While living in the Chicagoland, Sandra was seen as a flute soloist with the Northwestern Summer Band and a guest performer with the U.S. President’s Own Marine Band at the Midwest Clinic in Chicago in 2011.
 She earned her Bachelors of Music Performance from Southern Methodist University (SMU) where she held multiple leadership roles with the Asian Council and the Multicultural Greek Council, and was also inducted into the Order of Omega.
-She later held the role as Alumni Advisor of SMU’s Sigma Phi Omega Theta Chapter, an Asian-American interest sorority where was active all four years at SMU.
+She later served as the Alumni Advisor of SMU’s Sigma Phi Omega Theta Chapter, an Asian-American interest sorority where she was active all four years at SMU.
 Sandra also has a passion for education as she had a private flute studio in Dallas where she taught lessons to students grades 6-12 and was a Big Sister in the Big Sister Big Brother program.